-Heat exhaustion is a condition whose symptoms may include heavy sweating and a rapid pulse, a result of your body overheating.
-It's one of three heat-related syndromes, with heat cramps being the mildest and heatstroke being the most severe.
+Heat exhaustion is a condition that happens when your body overheats.
+Symptoms may include heavy sweating and a rapid pulse.
+Heat exhaustion is one of three heat-related illnesses, with heat cramps being the mildest and heatstroke being the most serious.

-Causes of heat exhaustion include exposure to high temperatures, particularly when combined with high humidity, and strenuous physical activity.
+Causes of heat illness include exposure to high temperatures, particularly when there is also high humidity, and strenuous physical activity.
 Without prompt treatment, heat exhaustion can lead to heatstroke, a life-threatening condition.
 Fortunately, heat exhaustion is preventable.

-Signs and symptoms of heat exhaustion may develop suddenly or over time, especially with prolonged periods of exercise.
-Possible heat exhaustion signs and symptoms include:
+Symptoms of heat exhaustion may start suddenly or progress over time, especially with prolonged periods of exercise.
+Possible heat exhaustion symptoms include:

 When to see a doctor

-Your body's heat combined with environmental heat results in what's called your core temperature — your body's internal temperature.
-Your body needs to regulate the heat gain (and, in cold weather, heat loss) from the environment to maintain a core temperature that's normal, approximately 98.6 F (37 C).
+The body's heat combined with environmental heat results in what's called your core temperature.
+This is your body's inner temperature.
+Your body needs to regulate heat gain in hot weather or heat loss in cold weather to keep a core temperature that's typical for you.
+The average core temperature is about 98.6 F (37 C).

-As a result, your body may develop heat cramps, the mildest form of heat-related illness.
-Signs and symptoms of heat cramps usually include heavy sweating, fatigue, thirst and muscle cramps.
-Prompt treatment usually prevents heat cramps from progressing to heat exhaustion.
+As a result, heat cramps may start in your body.
+Heat cramps are the mildest form of heat-related illness.
+Symptoms of heat cramps often include heavy sweating, fatigue, thirst and muscle cramps.
+Prompt treatment may prevent heat cramps from progressing to more-serious heat illnesses such as heat exhaustion.

-You usually can treat heat cramps by drinking fluids or sports drinks containing electrolytes (Gatorade, Powerade, others), getting into cooler temperatures, such as an air-conditioned or shaded place, and resting.
+Drinking fluids or sports drinks that have electrolytes (Gatorade, Powerade, others) can help treat heat cramps.
+Other treatments for heat cramps include getting into cooler temperatures, such as an air-conditioned or shaded place, and resting.

 Besides hot weather and strenuous activity, other causes of heat exhaustion include: